kanedata/find-that-postcode/readme.md

 ### 2. Install python dependencies

-You'll need to install the python `elasticsearch` and `flask` libraries, either directly through `pip` or by running a virtual environment and running:
+You'll need to install the python `elasticsearch` and `fastapi` libraries, either directly through `pip` or by running a virtual environment and running:

 ```bash